guneyozsan/guneyozsan.github.io/_posts/2021-12-10-extending-the-unity-player-activity-on-android.md

         1. Paste the simplified mock content into `UnityPlayerActivity.java` you created:

            ```c#
+           // This is a stripped of version of the Unity file `UnityPlayerActivity.java`.
+           // Original file is not included to prevent licensing issues.
+           //
+           // If you ever need a specific usage, you can copy the original file from
+           // `C:\Program Files\Unity\Hub\Editor\YOUR_UNITY_VERSION\Editor\Data\PlaybackEngines\AndroidPlayer\src\com\unity3d\player`.

            package com.unity3d.player;

            import android.app.Activity;

            public class UnityPlayerActivity extends Activity implements IUnityPlayerLifecycleEvents
            {
+               protected UnityPlayer mUnityPlayer; // don't change the name of this variable; referenced from native code

                // When Unity player unloaded move task to background
                @Override public void onUnityPlayerUnloaded() {
                }